rcl-cloud-apps/docs/installation/phplist.md

 ---
 title: phpList
-description: Learn how to install phpList in an Azure App Service Plan using RCL Web Apps
+description: Learn how to install phpList as an Azure App Service in an Azure App Service Plan using RCL Web Apps
 parent: Installation
 nav_order: 4
 ---

 # Introduction

-In this section, you will learn how to install phpList in a Azure App Service Plan using RCL Web Apps.
+In this section, you will learn how to install phpList as an [Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview) in a [Azure App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) using RCL Web Apps.

 # Requirements

 An **Azure App Service Plan** is required for this installation.
 The App Service Plan must be :

-- Higher than the Free and Shared Tier
+- Higher than the **Free** and **Shared** Tier
 - A Windows Server

+You can refer to this link to [Create an App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/app-service-plan-manage) if you do not have an existing one.

 # Installation

-## App Service Plan
+## Create The phpList App Service

 - In the RCL Web Apps portal, click on the 'Install Web Apps' menu item